WeblateOrg/weblate/docs/admin/install/docker.rst

    .. versionadded:: 4.16

-   Allow CORS requests from given origins.
+   Allow CORS requests to API from given origins.

    **Example:**